 Printable application forms:

 - Download the sections of the Food Control Plan that apply to your business.
-Tailor the plan to your process.
+Tailor the plan to your process and train your staff.

 - An Environmental Health Officer will make contact with you to arrange an initial inspection and to approve your business to operate.

 - You will be issued with a health certificate that will allow you to trade.

 - After your first month of operations an auditor will make contact with you to arrange your first verification.
 This will assess your procedures and paperwork and make sure all safety procedures and plans are being followed.